bigfix/developer.bigfix.com/site/reference/types/action.md

 # parameter &lt;string&gt; of &lt;action&gt; : string

-Returns the value of parameter &lt;string&lt; for the active Action.
+Returns the value of parameter &lt;string&gt; for the active Action.
 Parameters only live as long as the action is active.
 Among the inspectable parameters is the &#39;action issue date&#39; that is added to each Action by the BigFix Console at issue time.Example: parameter "action issue date" of action - This inspector returns the date the action was issued, a parameter added to each action by the BigFix Console.

 # pending login of &lt;action&gt; : boolean